- What is the current interest rate?

 What are origination fees?

 There is a loan fee on all Direct Loans.
 The loan fee is a percentage of the amount of each loan you receive.
-For loans first disbursed on or after July 1, 2010, the loan origination fee is 1.0%.
-For loans disbursed after July 1, 2012, the loan origination fee is 1.5%.
 The Origination Fee is retained by the federal government to reduce the cost of supporting these low interest loans.

 What can I use a student loan for?

 Student loans may be applied to tuition, fees, and textbooks.
-Student loan funds remaining on student accounts after tuition, fees, and textbook charges have been paid are refunded by check or direct deposit to the student's home address the fifth or sixth week of each semester.
+Student loan funds remaining on student accounts after tuition, fees, and textbook charges have been paid are refunded by check or direct deposit to the student's home address within 14 days of each disbursement.

 How many credit hours do I need to take to get a loan?

 All students must be enrolled on at least a half-time basis (at least six credit hours per term) in order to qualify for a student loan disbursement.

 How will my loan be affected if I withdraw from my classes?